opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 ## From Opinion Driven to Research Driven

 Even in 2021, organizations are riddled with opinions in search of supporting data.
-Connections between strategy and outcomes is proven after the fact.
+Connections between strategy and outcomes are proven after the fact.
 There may be data involved but not rigor.

 A **research** process gathers data, declares a hypothesis, builds a model, iterates and experiments to understand the business systems being modeled, and only then releases a thesis supported by evidence gathered during experiments.
 The strategy planning process then is a peer review of the thesis by senior leadership.
 A research process creates tangible, reliable results with rigor.